 While dog owners outnumber cat owners in the United States, we certainly can’t leave our feline friends out of the health benefit conversation!
 Cats have some unique qualities that are beneficial to their owners’ health.
 Although most cats don’t require the same amount of physical activity from their owners as dogs, their purrs have been proven to lower blood pressure and stress.
 The purring of a contented cat also resonates at a frequency rate between 20 and 140 Hz, a range that is considered medically therapeutic and has been shown to lessen recovery time from muscle injuries and broken bones.

-You don’t have to actually own a pet to reap health benefits; therapy animals have become more and more common in settings such as hospitals and senior communities, with patients and staff reporting positive results after interacting with them .
-At Senior Lifestyle, we’ve seen the connection between pet ownership and health firsthand, and some of our senior communities even have a permanent pet resident!
+You don’t have to actually own a pet to reap health benefits; therapy animals have become more and more common in settings such as hospitals and senior communities, with patients and staff reporting positive results after interacting with them.
+At Senior Lifestyle, we’ve seen the connection between pet ownership and health firsthand, and some of our senior communities even have permanent pet residents!
 These special ambassadors of goodwill welcome visitors to our communities and provide residents and staff with companionship each day.
-To learn more about any of our pet-friendly senior communities near you, please visit our website.
+To learn more about any of our pet-friendly senior communities near you, please visit the Senior Lifestyle website.